Quick overview

 Meals

-Food vouchers are the most common form of meal allowance.
+Meal vouchers are the most common form of meal allowance.
 These work on the principle that the employee receives a meal voucher worth e.g. 100 crowns, which can be redeemed in various restaurants or grocery stores.
 A common practice is that the employer pays only part of the meal voucher and the rest is deducted from the employee’s wages.
 This is because the employer is allowed to claim a maximum of 55% as a tax expense.
 The increasingly popular flat-rate meal voucher works in a similar way.
 However, this differs in that the employee receives 55 crowns as a meal allowance on top of their salary.

 Tip: Until recently, meal allowances only took two forms – either as paper meal vouchers or cards or in the form of a factory canteen or canteen operation.
 Now we have a third option – a meal voucher lump sum.
-Who does it pay for and when?
+Who does it pay out to and when?
 Find out in our next article.

 Employer contribution to pension or life savings